-- Teachers develop their practical skills and confidence through a one day practical course.
-This will enable them to deliver practical maths and science to technology based projects which encourage problem solving, team work, creativity and resilience.
-The activities are whole class based and therefore impact on all ability levels – not just academically but on pupil’s engagement, enjoyment, aspirations and ambitions.
+- Teachers develop their practical skills and confidence through a one-day practical course.
+This will enable them to deliver practical maths and science to technology-based projects which encourage problem-solving, team work, creativity and resilience.
+The activities are whole class-based and therefore impact on all ability levels – not just academically but on pupil’s engagement, enjoyment, aspirations and ambitions.
 Teachers have access to a wide range of teaching materials both for the teacher and the pupil via the Primary Engineer Virtual Learning Environment to scaffold their engagement with STEM skills.

 - Teachers are given the opportunity to work alongside engineers and industry professionals as part of the programme – both on the training courses and in the classroom.
 This develops their skills in working with engineering professionals, extends the opportunities for pupils to experience the world of work and brings a real-world context to classroom learning.

 - The programme provides a unique opportunity for teachers to develop and extend engineering partnerships.
-They will develop a working relationship with practicing engineers on classroom projects, consider the world of modern engineering and critically evaluate how enhanced industry engagement can positively impact on teaching and learning.
+They will develop a working relationship with practising engineers on classroom projects, consider the world of modern engineering and critically evaluate how enhanced industry engagement can positively impact on teaching and learning.